Middle & High School Music

 Recent accomplishments of the music department include an invitation for the Academy Choir to perform at the annual Idaho Music Educator’s Association Conference in November 2016 and a live performance on radio station 89.5 KTSY in December 2016.
 Recent choir tours have been to Lyons, Colorado, Central and Western Oregon, and Seattle, Washington.
 In April of 2017, the music department will be presenting a production of the popular musical, “Godspell.”

 Any questions about the Middle and High School music program can be directed to Mrs. Shatto by email or by calling the school at (208) 459-6346.

 The Elementary Music program at Greenleaf Friends Academy is a vital, as well as fun, part of our students’ learning.
-Classes for grades K-4 consist of textbook curriculum, singing, instrument playing (many different hand instruments and world drums), movement, music history, musical games and activities, preparing for performances, and critical listening and thinking activities.
+Classes for grades 1-5 consist of textbook curriculum, singing, instrument playing (many different hand instruments and world drums), movement, music history, musical games and activities, preparing for performances, and critical listening and thinking activities.
 We work together in our classes to develop music appreciation, experience and memorization and social skills.
-Classes, on Tuesdays and Thursdays each week, also include a time of prayer and Bible verses.
-All 5th graders are in band with Mrs. Shatto and learn bells with Mrs. Whitley.
+Classes are on Tuesdays and Thursdays each week.
+Mrs. Whitley will also be working with groups on students on hand bells during the year.

-Worship in song is during our chapels on Wednesdays.
-Program performances are in November, December and March, giving students an opportunity to perform as a large group, in ensembles and as soloists.
+Program performances are in November, December and the Spring, giving students an opportunity to perform as a large group, and as soloists.
 A variety of music genres are taught that compliment our school mission.
-Our after-school elementary choir, The Great Day Singers, performs in the community at various events and includes a Choir Tour in the spring.